 What personal information about you does CSBA collect and hold?

 The information CSBA collect may include your name, phone numbers, email address, location (state), occupation and place of employment, and your opinions and feedback in relation to our clients.
-When providing personal information you have the option of remaining anonymous or use a pseudonym to be identified by.
+From time to time we may also be in possession of other information supplied by our client to supplement the analytics and add depth to insights that we generate.
+When providing personal information, you have the option of remaining anonymous or use a pseudonym to be identified by.
 However, in circumstances where we receive your contact details from a third party or where the research data itself may potentially allow for identification, this will not be practicable.

 On rare occasions, depending on the nature of the research we conduct, we may also collect sensitive information from you, including information on your racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal record or health information.
 Sensitive information will only be collected with your prior consent and only if it is directly related to, or reasonably necessary for, the research we conduct.